• Skip to primary navigation

 This apple cranberry crisp highlights all the flavors of a mulled apple cider — with a holiday twist of cranberries, and a lovely crispy crunchy topping.

 I found this deep oven-safe souffle dish in which to make my crisp.
-It has a 2-quart capacity and measures 8 inches across, so it fits perfectly in my 6-quart Instant Pot.
+It has a 1.5-quart capacity so it fits perfectly in my 6-quart Instant Pot.

 Finally, this recipe is also grain-free, gluten-free, dairy-free, and egg-free, with a nut-free option.